Canada reopens its border for vaccinated US visitors

 Joel Villanueva, owner of Primo's Mexican Grill in White Rock, British Columbia, about 2.5 miles (4 kilometers) north of the U.S. border, is more than ready for Americans to return.

 “Let’s get this thing going,” he said.
-“A lot of our customers are from the United States, and we are literally minutes from across the border.
-We welcome our Americans, and we depend on their foot traffic.”
+“A lot of our customers are from the United States, and we are literally minutes from across the border."

 Near the border in Washington state, Blaine Chamber of Commerce board member Carroll Solomon called the reopening a step in the right direction for businesses.
 But she also said it was somewhat concerning because of an increase in COVID-19 cases nationwide as the highly contagious delta variant spreads.